 Mood affects people’s judgments and actions.
 Well-designed places with good ambience are more likely to engage us and restore our ability to stay alert and be active.
-In this topic (Topic 2), researchers have been looking at the emotional dimensions of place using mobile neuroimaging methods to record measurable responses to different environments.
-Data from just over 100 older participants has been correlated with observational data that maps the social and dynamic context of place to better understand how setting impacts on behaviour.
+In this topic (Topic 2), researchers have been looking at the emotional dimensions of place using mobile neuroimaging methods, observational data and qualitative data from follow-up and walking interviews.
+The aim was to test a methodology for understanding negative and positive emotive ‘hot spots’ in the environment that affect older people’s mobility.

 Team: Richard Coyne, Jenny Roe, Peter Aspinall, Catharine Ward Thompson, Ian Deary, Neil Thin, Sara Tilley, Chris Neale, Steve Cinderby, Panos Mavros and Katherine Brookfield, with assistance from Agnes Patuano and Esther Rind.